Skaijie/ebird-alerts/README.md

 ...

 # Known issues/to-do
-* Observations removed from the eBird database are not synced (can be fixed easier now that rare definition follows eBird's)
 * Some lifers are not registered as such (?)
-* Goofy repetition in sighting.del_sighting_multi()
-* Widget does not update the "Refreshing alerts" text
+* Widget does not always update the "Refreshing alerts" text
+* Sightings retracted on eBird are not synced to the widget
 * ...